 I am required to securely retain your information for up to 6 years.
 After this time I will shred all your files.

 I am committed to ensure that your personal data is secure.
 I keep hard copy client notes locked in a filing cabinet and have put in place a security password to prevent unauthorised access to my computers and telephone.

 I will contact you using the contact preferences you give me in relation to:

 - Information required by yourself or related to what we discussed in the session.

 GDPR gives you the following rights:

 - The right to be informed how your information will be held and used.

 - The right to rectification.
-To have changes made to your personal information if it is incorrect or in
+To have changes made to your personal information if it is incorrect or invalid.

 - The right to erasure.
-You can for any information held about you to be erased.
+You can request any information held about you to be erased.

 - The right to restrict processing of personal data.
 You can request limits on how your personal information is used.